-1.1.1 A COORDINATED TRANS-SECTORAL APPROACH
+A COORDINATED TRANS-SECTORAL APPROACH

-To achieve the expansion of broadband requires top-level political leadership and joint efforts by the private sector and by governments.
-Most important of all, these efforts should be coordinated across all sectors of industry, administration and the economy.
+o achieve the expansion of broadband requires top-level political leadership and joint efforts by the private sector and by governments.
+Most important of all, these efforts must be coordinated across all sectors of industry, administration and the economy.
 Developing isolated projects or piecemeal, duplicated networks, is not only inefficient; it also delays provision of infrastructure that is becoming as crucial in the modern world as roads or electricity supplies.